Challenge / Goal

-The measure aimed to improve punctuality and regularity of core bus routes in peripheral zones, meaning both the bus travel time and waiting time will become more predictable for travellers.
-In addition, the measure aims to reduce the overall journey time across the whole line, including at bus stops and for waiting periods.
+The measures aim to improve punctuality and regularity of core bus routes in peripheral zones, meaning both the bus travel time and waiting time will become more predictable for travellers.
+In addition, the measures aim to reduce the overall journey time across the whole line, including at bus stops and for waiting periods.

 A project group has been established that includes members from the city of Stockholm and neighbouring municipalities, the public transport authority (SL), Stockholm County Council, and the Swedish Transport Administration.
 The project group works collaboratively to identify problems that may affect current or future core bus routes.
-Eleven existing core bus routes have been assessed and this measure, in particular, is contributing to the implementation and evaluation of improvements along two routes: bus lines 178 and 179.
+Eleven existing core bus routes have been assessed and these measures are contributing in particular to the implementation and evaluation of improvements along two routes: bus lines 178 and 179.